 The pain of separation is comparable to the grief one feels after the death of a loved one.
 Surely you have heard of the 5 stages of grief according to Elisabeth Kübler-Ross.
 These can also be applied to the end of a relationship.

-In the first phase after the breakup, you don't want to admit what happened.
-You desperately cling to the idea that it was a big misunderstanding.
-You deny the fact that your partner will never come back.
-This is a reflexive protective mechanism of your soul to keep the pain away.
+In the first phase after the break-up, you don't want to admit what has happened.
+You desperately cling to the idea that it was a big break-up.
+Misunderstanding acts.
+You deny to yourself the fact that your partner will never return.
+This is a reflex-like protective mechanism of your soul to keep the pain away.

 The denial phase can be expressed in two ways.
 How you behave depends on your personal mentality.
 Some people fall into blind actionism and try to win back the partner.
 The fact that the person no longer wants to be with you is ignored.